 UPDATED 2/19/2015 for SAS® Decision Manager v 2.2 reflecting ongoing integration of capabilities into the core product as well as new features (in italics).

-SAS has today announced its new Decision Management product – SAS® Decision Manager .
+SAS has announced its new Decision Management product – SAS® Decision Manager – back in 2013 and it is now in version 2.2.
 Over recent years SAS sees an increasing focus from clients on using analytics both for strategic decision-making and operational decision-making.
 Organizations seeking to develop analytic solutions for operational decision-making have historically struggled as there is a high degree of dysfunction resulting from silos in the analytic lifecycle.
 As you move from discovery to modeling, deployment and monitoring there are hand offs and inefficiencies.
 For instance a business manager or analyst specifies a need, data scientists try to develop analytic models to meet this need and then have to work with IT to recode this model into something that can be deployed.
 Testing to confirm that this code matches the model, and that it delivers the business intent, follows.
 All this means a long time to value for the business – up to 9 months at times.
 What clients need is an integrated lifecycle supported by a common platform that drives collaboration between business, IT and analytics teams – what I see as the three legged stool of success.
 And this needs to deliver continuous improvement of the decision-making.